 Hyper-V technology offers a virtual environment to install an operating system and use physical computer resources.
 It is a safe way to test any operating system or software over it.
 Using Hyper-V, your primary operating system will not be affected.
 Further, there is no need to make your PC dual boot.
 Simultaneously you can use the host and guest operating systems on a single machine.
 By default, Hyper-V remains turned off on Windows PC, which means you need to enable it to use it.

-How to Check if my PC support Hyper-V?
+How do I Check if my PC supports Hyper-V?

-To run Hyper-V, your computer must meet minimum hardware specifications:-
+To run Hyper-V, your computer must meet the minimum hardware specifications:-

 cmd